 1995: HuM cooperated with Kashmiri militant group al-Faran in kidnapping five Westerners.
 One was reportedly killed in August and the rest in December later that year.
 (5 killed).

-December 24, 1999: HuM members hijack an Indian Airlines flight and take it to Kandahar, Afghanistan.
-They demand the release of Azhar and other leaders in exchange for the hostages, which is eventually met by the Indian government.
+December 24, 1999: HuM members hijacked an Indian Airlines flight and took it to Kandahar, Afghanistan.
+They demanded the release of Azhar and other leaders in exchange for the hostages, a demand that was eventually met by the Indian government.
 (0 killed).

-2002: American journalist Daniel Pearl abducted and murdered by HuM operative Ahmed Omar Sheik.
+2002: American journalist Daniel Pearl was abducted and murdered by HuM operative Ahmed Omar Sheik.
 (1 killed).

-November 2007: Two Indian soldiers are killed in firefight with HuM militants.
+November 2007: Two Indian soldiers were killed in firefight with HuM militants.
 (2 killed).

-2008: Indian police and army forces are killed in clash with HuM in Kashmir region.
+2008: Indian police and army forces were killed in clash with HuM in Kashmir region.
 Skirmishes occurred in April, October, and December.
 (Unknown).

 Relationships with Other Groups